fatemehSaedchi/challenge-task/README.md

 This challenge involves building a simple **To-Do List application** using **React**, **TypeScript**, **Ant Design** (or Material UI), and **Next.js** as a bonus.
 The application should demonstrate knowledge of component composition, state management, asynchronous data handling, and API integration.

+- Create a private project and clone this repository.
+- Add *@amirabbas-ranjbar* and *@damienomid444* to the project.
+- Commit messages are important to us.
+- At the end, create a merge request to the master branch and send the merge request link via Telegram.

 ---

 ## Overview

 In this challenge, you will:

 - Create a **Login page** that authenticates users.
 - Build a **To-Do List page** where users can **view**, **add**, **update**, and **delete** to-do items.
 - Use **Ant Design** (or **Material UI**) components to style the interface.
 - Optionally implement **token refreshing** for improved session management.
-- At the end, create a merge request to the master branch and send the merge request link via Telegram.